hexadecimal0x12e/projectFrameCut/projectFrameCut/Resources/Raw/AboutApplication/en-US/About.md

 projectFrameCut is an open-source project released under the GNU GPL v2 (or later).
 You can find the source code on GitHub: https://github.com/hexadecimal0x12e/projectFrameCut

-projectFrameCut is still under development ¡ª do not use it in any production environment.
+projectFrameCut is still under development â€” do not use it in any production environment.
 We provide no warranty for any disruption to your workflow caused by projectFrameCut.

 Developing software is long and hard.
 If you find a bug or have a good idea, please open an issue: https://github.com/hexadecimal0x12e/projectFrameCut/issues/new